 - 1. This program may be offered in English, Bilingual mode (English-Spanish), or Spanish according to demand.
 COMPLETING A COURSE OR PROGRAM IN A LANGUAGE OTHER THAN ENGLISH MAY REDUCE EMPLOYABILITY WHERE ENGLISH IS REQUIRED. - 2.
 If enrolling in a bilingual program, please refer to AGMU Language Placement Protocol. - 3.
 Students must abide with the minimum required hours and policies set by the state and local education agencies for practicum experiences. - 4.
 Students must comply with state and local education certification requirements for the degree program, as applicable.

-Associate of Science in Office Systems with Medical Billing 64 credits
+Associate of Science in Nursing